 To keep things simple, we will continue implementing an example with Stripe – all other payment processors will have different ways of approaching this, given that some might have an SDK or not, and the SDK is usually in Objective-C. Further down the road when the payment processors warm up to a stable version of Swift, they might even offer a pure swift implementation of their SDK.

 Your application needs to be able to communicate with your Stripe account, and use the publishable key that was generated when you created your account.
 You generated two sets of keys: a test key and a live key.
-We set up for now the test key, and initialize the SDK instance in the AppDelegate.swift file didFinishLaunchingWithOptions() function.
+We will set up for now the test key, and initialize the SDK instance in the AppDelegate.swift file didFinishLaunchingWithOptions() function.
 This will make sure this value will be set for the lifecycle of the app.
-The relevant code from AppDelegate.swift is shown in Listing 16-1:
+The relevant code from AppDelegate.swift is shown in Listing 16-3:

-Listing 16-1.
+Listing 16-3.
 Setting the Stripe public key